Home

 1900-2000

-The focus of the seminar is Osip Mandlestam’s oeuvre as an expression of Russian modernism; the chief aim is a close reading of his poetry and prose in context (contemporary poetry, culture and politics, criticism and scholarship).
-Themes to be explored include: Mandelstam’s background in Russian Symbolism (Ivanov, Bely, Blok, Annensky, Kuzmin); Acmeism; Mandelstam's reception in the context of contemporary letters, scholarship, and cultural and political history; the function of poetry in modern Russian culture; poet as citizen and martyr; Mandelstam's Acmeism and the cultural paradigm of Soviet civilization; construction of a poet's biography and contemporary cultural theory (sociology, psychoanalysis, Formalism, Bakhtin); Mandelstam and the late Soviet/post-Soviet experience (Sots-Art, Timur Kibirov, Sergei Gandlevsky).
+The focus of the seminar is Osip Mandelstam’s oeuvre as an expression of Russian modernism and the Russian (and Soviet) experience; the chief aim is a close reading of his poetry and prose in context (contemporary poetry, cultural trends and schools, modernization and politics, criticism and scholarship – and, of course, twentieth-century experience).
+We shall explore: Mandelstam’s background in Russian Symbolism (Ivanov, Bely, Blok, Annensky, Kuzmin); Acmeism/Futurism; Mandelstam's reception in contemporary letters, scholarship, and history; the role of poetry in modern Russian culture and civil religion (poet as citizen and martyr); Mandelstam's Acmeism and the cultural paradigm of Soviet civilization; construction of a poet's biography and contemporary cultural theory (sociology, psychoanalysis, Formalism, Bakhtin); Mandelstam and the Russian/Soviet/post-Soviet experience ( 1900s to Sots-Art, Timur Kibirov, Sergei Gandlevsky).

 Open to graduate students and advanced undergraduates who are familiar with and have a strong interest in Russian literary history, Russian and/or modernist poetry.